ottoak/pl-state-viz/README.md

 You can edit `circuit.py` to change the circuit, including `qml.snapshot()` wherever you want to get a state visualization.

-The app will refresh on any file save, so you can in theory edit the circuit in real-time - though if you save the file and there is an error the app will crash :)
+The app will refresh on any file save, so you can in theory edit the circuit in real-time - though if you save the file and there is an error the app will crash :) It may also only work for 4 qubits at the moment...